qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/developer_meetings/reimbursements.rst

 The QGIS project holds twice-yearly developer meetings, typically somewhere in Europe.
 The purpose of the meetings is to provide face-to-face time for developers.
 It is a forum for presenting new ideas, planning, putting heads together to solve problems and so on.
-We use funding from our :doc:`../sponsorship/index` to facilitate the event, with co-funding from the host who usually supplies the venue and the infrastructure for hosting the meeting.
+We use funding from our :ref:`QGIS_sustaining_memberships` to facilitate the event, with co-funding from the host who usually supplies the venue and the infrastructure for hosting the meeting.
 Individual developers also co-fund the event by donating their time and in many cases